CheckoutFinland/psp-api/docs/README.md

 ### Create

 `HTTP POST /payments` creates a new open payment and returns a JSON object that includes the available payment methods.
-The merchant web shop renders HTML forms from the response objects.
+The merchant web shop renders HTML forms from the response objects (see [example](/examples#payment-provider-form-rendering)).
 The client browser will submit the form to the payment method provider.

+Once the payment has been completed the client browser will return to the merchant provided redirect URL.

+The request payload is described below, as well as the redirect and callback URL parameters.
+[JSON example payload and response](/examples?id=create) are available on the examples tab.

-**HTTP Request Body**
+**Create Request Body**

 field | info | description
 ----- | ---- | -----------